-If you are an undergraduate researcher receiving funding from another source but are working on an NSF- or NIH-funded project, you must complete RCR training.
+If you are an undergraduate researcher receiving funding from another source but you are working on an NSF or NIH-funded project, you must complete RCR training.

 The Institutional Review Board (IRB)

-Quality research should be conducted with integrity.
-To help meet this goal, federal and University regulations require that all research projects involving human subjects and materials of human origin be reviewed and approved by an Institutional Review Board (IRB) before initiation.
+Research must be conducted with integrity.
+To ensure this goal is met, federal and University regulations require that all research projects involving human subjects and materials of human origin be reviewed and approved by MSU's Institutional Review Board (IRB) before initiation.

 The Institutional Review Board (IRB) is a committee comprised of faculty members and charged with protecting "the rights, welfare and privacy of human subjects who participate in research conducted by students and/or faculty affiliated with MSU" (IRB Mission Statement).